aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 var aliases map[string]string
 ```

-However, attempting to insert into this variable will result in a runtime panic:
+However, attempting to insert into this variable will cause a runtime panic:

 ```go
 aliases["Batman"] = "Bruce Wayne"